rkuma183/wilsonmar.github.io/_posts/2017-08-11-terraform.md

 🍺  /usr/local/Cellar/terraform/0.10.6: 7 files, 63.6MB
    </pre>

-   PROTIP: Terraform is written in the [Go language](/golang/), so there is no JVM to download as well.
+   PROTIP: Terraform is written in the [Go language](/golang/), so there is no JVM to download as well.  ["Read all about it here"](/golang/).

 0. Initialize plug-ins: